manuel-192/Antergos/Antergos-packages-aur/README.md

 # Some prebuilt AUR packages for Antergos users.

-You may write to https://forum.antergos.com about any issues with these packages.<br><br>
+You may write to https://forum.antergos.com about any issues with these packages.
+<br><br>
-Check usage instructions here: https://github.com/manuel-192/Antergos/blob/master/Antergos-packages/README.md but note that the server info is slightly different:
+How to use this repo?
+Check the instructions here: https://github.com/manuel-192/Antergos/blob/master/Antergos-packages but note that the server info is slightly different:
 <pre>
 [mgit-aur]